jeckman/wpbook/README.txt

 as some other files for processing comments and the like.

 == Version History ==

+= Version 0.9.3 =
+* Bug in commenting inside Facebook due to $facebook->redirect
+* Now redirects to the post on which the user commented

 = Version 0.9.2 =
 * Didn't realize I had set default FBML inside Facebook, masked a bug